SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="set-addtl-cols"></a>
 ##### Set additional result columns

-If you have added additional top-level fields while feeding data into Cumulocity IoT and you want to access them in your DataHub queries, then you can include them as additional result columns.
+If you have added additional top-level fields while feeding data into {{< product-c8y-iot >}} and you want to access them in your DataHub queries, then you can include them as additional result columns.
 You can also use additional result columns to offload data fields in the base collection which are not part of the default schema.
 Additional result columns can be configured optionally.
 The TrendMiner case does not support this option.

 **Auto-detected columns**

 To ease the configuration process, DataHub auto-detects additional result columns.
 Using a sample of the base collection, DataHub searches for additional top-level fields and provides them as additional result columns.
 You can either include such an auto-detected column in your offloading or not.
 As the auto-detection logic relies on a sample, not all additional top-level fields might be captured.
 You can manually add a column to include a field you miss.

 **Structure of additional result columns**

 Each additional result column, whether it is manually configured or auto-detected, has the following properties: